ParhamLab/PeptidePCA/README.md

 #> [19] "Proline"           "Serine"            "Threonine"
 #> [22] "Tryptophan"        "Tyrosine"          "Valine"

-## read in ligand files (already done in this example)
+## convert in ligand files (already done in this example)
-# HLA ligand sequences collected from IEDB
-#ligands.4A= read.ligands("C:/Users/Alex/Documents/PeptidePCA.test")
+# this is a folder that contains .txt files with one ligand per line and nothing else
+# ligands.4A= read.ligands("C:/Users/Alex/Documents/PeptidePCA.testdata")

+## load in the preconverted data for this example
 data(ligands.4A, package= "PeptidePCA")
 summary(ligands.4A)
 #>         Length Class  Mode